 The autobiographical sections in The Story So Far are mixed together with his complete short stories.
 The stories range from ho-hum to very good, but none of them are nearly as distinctive as any Ambler novel.

 The presentation by Weidenfeld and Nicolson does the author no favors, as it is almost impossible to figure out what the contents are without reading the book first.
-(Marking the sections “memoir” and “fiction” would be a good place to start.)
-A condescending note concerning The Story So Far from publisher Ion Trewin was published in Crime Time.
-[PDF.]
+Marking the relevant sections “memoir” and “fiction” would be a good place to start.

 Waiting for Orders (1991) Contains the pre-war stories also collected in The Story So Far.

 The Ability to Kill (1963) Non-fiction pieces written for the big Fifties true crime market.
 This isn’t a genre I follow, but those interested in, say, the Finch/Tregoff case will want have it on their shelves.

 To Catch a Spy (1964) Ambler took his editorial job seriously, and the long introduction is strongly recommended to espionage fiction fans.
 The little intros to each story are interesting as well.